qsivey/Game_Engine/README.md

 The adjvar.c file also contains a data block "AdjVarsDebugInfoArray" with information about all adjustable variables at the time of the current version.
 The core.c and core.h files also contain a lot of general service code.

-(communication instruction)

 Requirements
 ------------
-To fully use the functions of this library, it is recommended to use a device with at least 2 KB RAM and at least 16 KB FLASH.
+To fully use the functions of this library, it is recommended to use a device with at least **2 KB RAM** and at least **16 KB FLASH**.

 File Descriptions
 -----------------